alexvets/CrazyTime_Data_Analysis/README.md

 The analysis results are summarized as follows:

 1. One can see that there is great traffic between 14:30 - 17:30 GMT and low traffic during midnight hours.
 See NumberOfPlayers_plot.png .
 2. Assuming that on average a gambler plays for 2 hours continuously, a suitable 2-hour session is during 8:35-10:35 GMT, when average multiplier is 8.4 .
 That means, if a gambler bets 1€ to each one of 8 possible results, the gambler on average will have 0.4€ profit for every result in this two hour period.
-On the other hand, between 12:00 and 16:00 definitely should not a gambler play, because on average the multiplier is very low.
+On the other hand, between 12:00 and 16:00 GMT a gambler definitely should not play, because on average the multiplier is very low.
 See 2-hour_Sessions.png.
 3. We recommend positions (1,3) and (9,3) in CashHunt Table, because on average have the biggest multiplier.
 See CashHunt_Table_HeatMap.png.
 4. On every possible result, we bet 1€.
 The top 5 strategies are :
    - Bet only CashHunt.
 Suppose that a result is CashHunt.
 The probability in the next 8 results the result is CashHunt, with multiplier at least 8, is 0.54.